DavidPickles/jottings-pub/book-club-record.md

 - Deep well written sustained analysis, but my interest was limited because of restriction to only existential threats which seems to omit the ones that should be most pressing.

 #### George Orwell *The Road to Wigan Pier*
-`<NO MEETING DATE> `Rating: 8
+`2013 `Rating: 8
-- Great writing, full of anger, and vivid images.
+- Great writing, vivid and angry.

 #### Thomas Piketty *Capital in the Twenty-First Century*
 `<NO MEETING DATE> `Rating: 7 ⚠